You are here

 We appreciate everyone who gave a gift to the Graves Family Sports Complex campaign for Kansas Wesleyan University.
 You helped to make it possible to bring our teams home to campus and provide a wonderful resource for the Salina community.

 These photos document the progress of the construction of the new Graves Family Sports Complex beginning with the Jan.
 9, 2014, symbolic start of demolition of the historic Glenn Martin Stadium.
 The project was completed in fall 2015.
 The most recent photos are at the top, and the oldest images are at the bottom.
 Enjoy this tour of the countless hours of planning and labor it took to bring this dream from plans to reality.
 The stadium was officially opened on Homecoming Day, Oct.
-3, 2015, which began with a ribbon-cutting ceremony for the new artificial turf Gene Bissell Field followed by the first intercollegiate football kick-off on the KWU campus since fall 2006.
+3, 2015 for the first intercollegiate football kick-off on the KWU campus since fall 2006.